andysouth/shinytse/shinytse2v3/about.md

 rtsetse is an R package for simulating tsetse fly populations.

-It follows from Hat-Trick, an Excel based Tsetse model see http://www.tsetse.org

-This is one user interface to test the model functions.
-Select options on the left, press the run button and observe outputs on the right.

-Development by Andy South in 2014 for the Liverpool School of Tropical Medicine.
-Do get in touch with comments or questions.
+It is being developed by Andy South in 2014 for the Liverpool School of Tropical Medicine.

+This is one user interface for testing model functions. **Select tabs to the right on the navigation bar.**

+rtsetse follows from Hat-Trick, an Excel based Tsetse model developed by Glyn Vale see http://www.tsetse.org

+This user interface uses the excellent [shiny](http://http://shiny.rstudio.com/)  package for R.

 The code is hosted here : https://github.com/AndySouth/rtsetse

+Comments welcome.

 southandy at gmail.com